wafna/oxyllogism/README.md

 Install [GHCup](https://www.haskell.org/ghcup/).

-I had to install gcc and make, as well, on a fairly fresh XUbuntu.
+I had to install `gcc` and `make`, as well, on a fairly fresh XUbuntu.
 Also required was

     sudo apt-get install libgmp3-dev